Skip to content

 🚀 The Power of Simultaneous Discovery

-I don’t wait for a finished design to look at the data, and I don’t wait for finished data to start the design.
-My process is a dual-track workflow:
+I don’t wait for finished data to start the design, and I don’t wait for a finished design to look at the data.
+My process is a deliberate dual-track workflow:

 1. In Tableau: I dive into the raw data.
 I build ugly exploratory sheets to see what the distributions look like, which charts reveal the insights best, and where the story lies.

-2. In Figma: Simultaneously, I start sketching the layout.
-Knowing what charts are possible allows me to design containers that fit the data perfectly rather than trying to squeeze a complex scatterplot into a tiny box later.
+2. In Figma: Simultaneously, I sketch the layout.
+Knowing what charts are possible lets me design containers that fit the data perfectly — rather than trying to squeeze a complex scatterplot into a tiny box later.

-This back-and-forth ensures that the final design is both aesthetically pleasing* and **technically feasible.
+This back-and-forth ensures the final design is both aesthetically pleasing and technically feasible.

 🛠 The Three Benefits of a Figma Blueprint